JeremieLitzler/extension-digital-gardener/README.md

 - [ ] Publish the OAuth application (https://github.com/JeremieLitzler/website-blocker-extension/issues/11)
 - [ ] Convert to TypeScript (https://github.com/JeremieLitzler/website-blocker-extension/issues/8)
 - [ ] Add tests (https://github.com/JeremieLitzler/website-blocker-extension/issues/9)
+- [ ] When browsing YouTube, replace suggestions that you know are distractions from a list of keywords.

 ## Troubleshooting 🐞